-During Paul O’Grady’s Little Heroes, we’re shining a spotlight on the wonderful staff across the hospital who help children get better and fulfil their potential.
-Dr Zubair Tahir is a Consultant Paediatric Neurosurgeon and has worked at Great Ormond Street Hospital (GOSH) since 2013.
-Dr Tahir features in episode six treating patient Ocean.
+During Paul O’Grady’s Little Heroes, we’re shining a spotlight on the inspiring staff across the hospital who help children get better and fulfil their potential.
+Samira Syed is a senior Associate Specialist in paediatrics dermatology and has been at Great Ormond Street Hospital (GOSH) for a grand twenty-five years!
+She features in episode 4, treating patient George.

 Meet Chien Wong, Consultant Ophthalmologist at Great Ormond Street Hospital.
 Chien is a consultant eye surgeon at GOSH, with a special interest in surgical retinal diseases in children.
 He leads the de facto UK national centre for retinal detachment in premature babies at GOSH.
 Here he explains his role in paediatric ophthalmology and his treatment for patient Lucas, who features on Paul O’Grady’s Little Heroes.